 The Arts Promotion Centre Finland requires that applicants familiarise themselves with the call for applications before filling in the application.

-Regional arts councils award working grants for up to one year to professional artists and art critics in different fields of the arts.
+Regional arts councils award working grants for 4-6 months to professional artists and art critics in different fields of the arts working in the region.

 The Arts Promotion Centre Finland recommends that applications be submitted for only one artform.